Ollom Fotla: Time frame

 The Lebor Gabála Érenn synchronises his reign with those of Arbaces and Sosarmus, said to be kings of the Medes but now considered legendary Iranian rulers.
 The chronology of Keating's Foras Feasa ar Éirinn dates his reign to 943–913 BC, that of the Annals of the Four Masters to 1318–1278 BC.
+The chronology of Roderick O'Flaherty's Ogygia dates his reign to 714–674 BC.